MindscapeHQ/raygun4maui/README.md

 Unhandled exceptions will be sent to Raygun automatically.

-Raygun4Maui stores an instance of a [Raygun4Net](https://github.com/MindscapeHQ/raygun4net/tree/master/Mindscape.Raygun4Net.NetCore). `RaygunClient` object, this can be accessed through the following code:
+Raygun4Maui stores an instance of a `RaygunClient` object, this can be accessed through the following code:
 ``` csharp
 RaygunMauiClient.Current
 ```

-Any features supported by the Raygun4Net Client are accessible here
+This client extends the Raygun4Net.NetCore `RaygunClient`, as a result any features supported by the Raygun4Net.NetCore Client are supported here.

 ---

 ### Manually sending exceptions
 Raygun4Maui automatically sends unhandled exceptions.
-For manual sending, use Send or SendInBackground methods, as shown below:
+For manual sending, use `Send` or `SendInBackground` methods, as shown below:

 ``` csharp
 try {